H. W. F. Saggs: Career

 Saggs has been described as "one of the outstanding Assyriologists of his generation".
 His life's work, encouraged by Max Mallowan, was the publication of 243 letters found at the Nimrud archive of cuneiform tablets.
 These were released as a series of articles in the journal Iraq and the book The Nimrud Letters 1952 (Cuneiform Texts from Nimrud V).

 In 1965, Saggs worked at Tell al-Rimah in northern Iraq, and published a business archive of tablets dating from Middle Assyrian.

 In 1966, Saggs was invited to take the Chair of Semitic Languages in University College, Cardiff.
 He served as Professor there from 1966 to 1983.
 Here he established good relations with Iraq's universities, inviting and training a series of Iraqi Assyriologists who then became influential in their own country.
 He also expanded Cardiff's specialisations to Ugaritic and Aramaic studies.

 Saggs taught at Baghdad University in 1956-57, and later at Mosul University.
 He published the Anzu tablet of Sherifkhan with his former student Amir Suleiman, who was head of the department of arts at Mosul.

 Later life

 Following his retirement, Saggs remained active both academically and in his pursuit of Old Testament studies, becoming a lay reader at Roydon, near Harlow.
 He published works popularising Assyriology and the history of the ancient Near East.

 Saggs died on 31 August 2005.
+Joan died on 28 October 2011.
+They are both buried at Holy Trinity, Long Melford.